-As a US citizen who was alive and well during the September 11th attacks, I don’t think I could come across this anniversary without remembering.
-I can remember the place I was when I heard about the attacks, the feeling of disbelief that I had when the first tower hit, I convinced 16-year-old me that it had to be a drunk pilot, and the horror of realizing that this was real.
+As a US citizen alive and well during the September 11th attacks, I don’t think I could come across this anniversary without remembering.
+I can remember where I was when I heard about the attacks, the feeling of disbelief I had when the first tower was hit.
+I convinced 16-year-old me that it had to be a drunk pilot and the horror of realizing that this was real.

-I may not be from New York and I may not have had family on those planes, but it felt real to me.
-The fear, the anger, the frustration was very real for me.
-Every time this anniversary rolls around I remember those feelings.
+I may not be from New York, and I may not have had family on those planes, but it felt real to me.
+The fear, the anger, the frustration was genuine for me.
+Every time this anniversary rolls around, I remember those feelings.
 Now I am an adult living in another country where, to these people, September 11th is the day after September 10th.

 I do feel alone.
 I know that other people understand how I feel, the fact that so many repercussions have happened due to these attacks.
 That so much has changed because of a terrorist organization.
 I guess the truth is, it’s not another country’s job to feel sorry for us.
 Feeling sorry for the United States every year doesn’t cut it.
 I hope that September 11th doesn’t fade into the background like Pearl Harbor Day or the day that President Kennedy was shot.
 Those days changed the face and make-up of the United States just like September 11th did; I wish that nobody ever forgets the sacrifice or the tragedy–and that one day my anger will turn into hope.